 As we said earlier, the fungus or yeast that causes thrush is naturally occurring and prevalent in most people’s bodies.
 However, a weakened immune system can cause a yeast accumulation in babies.

-If neither you nor baby have been on antibiotics, there are other things that can weaken your immune system, such as illness, disease, and diet.
-You have a beautiful new baby, but hey, you’re tired and worn out, maybe not eating many nourishing meals for new moms, and that could be a factor.
+If neither you nor baby have been on antibiotics, there are other things that can weaken your immune system, such as illness, a poor diet, being exposed to harsh chemicals or just not getting enough sleep (very common with a newborn!).

 If you go to your pediatrician, they will usually prescribe oral nystatin or fluconazole for you and baby.
 These are antifungal options that have been proven effective.